 Swiss Heritage or married to a spouse of Swiss Heritage.

-and strengthen Swiss heritage, the Verein will hold festivities
+maintain and strengthen Swiss heritage, the Verein will

 A regular meeting of the Verein shall be held on the first Wednesday of

-for the purpose of electing officers, annual reports of officers and committees and
+February for the purpose of electing officers, annual reports of officers and

-at the January meeting, whose duty it shall be to audit all ledgers and records of
+President at the January meeting, whose duty it shall be to audit all ledgers and

-the Recording Secretary, Financial Secretary, Treasurer and Trustees and submit
+records of the Recording Secretary, Financial Secretary, Treasurer and

-be appointed by the President as the Verein or the Executive Board from time to
+shall be appointed by the President as the Verein or the Executive Board from

-time deems necessary to carry on the work of the Verein.
-The President shall be
+time to time deems necessary to carry on the work of the Verein.
+The